isomerpages/nlb-nrm/index.md

         description: Find out how you can incorporate reading habits in the workplace
         button: Learn More
         url: /read-at-work/
-        image: /images/experiment-banner.jpg
+        image: /images/readwork.jpg
         alt: Read@Work
     - infopic:
         title: Book Recommendations, Reviews and More!
         subtitle: Highlights
-        description: Thousands of eBooks, eMagazines and audiobooks at your fingertips.
+        description: Make reading part of your lifestyle.
+Explore featured titles and author thoughts and more!
         button: Explore
         url: https://medium.com/publiclibrarysg
         image: /images/digital-skill-banner.jpg